Testing Miking

 There are three kinds of optional arguments: flags, which specify

-to use, test collections to include, and files to test:
+which mi to use, test collections to include, and files to test:

 misc/test [FLAGS] [COLLECTIONS] -- [FILES]

-The other entry point is misc/watch
+The other entry point is misc/watch, which takes exactly the same

 arguments, but reruns tests whenever any file in the repository

 changes.
-Note that misc/watch
+Note that misc/watch requires entr to be installed.

 The test-suite must be run from the root of the repository.
 The runner should detect attempts to do otherwise and refuse to run.